 Making authentic Thai yellow curry paste is more simple than it sounds.
-The bright yellow color with the bold taste of the curry paste requires a few aromatic spices, fragrant herbs, and Thai seasonings will give your homemade paste the most delicious and fresh paste for your Thai curry recipes.
+The bright yellow color with the bold taste of the curry paste requires a few aromatic spices, fragrant herbs, and Thai seasonings to give your homemade paste the most delicious and fresh for your Thai curry recipes.

-After making this amazing Thai yellow curry paste, make sure to use it to make these delicious yellow curry recipes that you will love!
+After making this amazing Thai yellow curry paste, make sure to use it to make these delicious Thai yellow curries that you will love!
 Thai pork belly with yellow curry and this super easy Thai yellow curry chicken.
-Both are unique and tasty in their rights!
+Both are unique and tasty in their own right!

 Why This Recipe Works